Lincoln Electric: History

+The company estimated that it furnished one-third of all the welding electrode used in WW2 ship, tank, pipeline and synthetic rubber industries.
+The construction of a single Liberty Ship needed 160,000 pounds of electrode, while a Victory Ship consumed more than 190,000 pounds of electrode.

+The life-long tenure for industrial workers was trialled by James in 1951 and made formal policy in 1958 for every employee on their third anniversary.
+In exchange the worker commits to total flexibility in terms of his duties.

+In the late 1980s the company decided to expand overseas and nearly went bankrupt.
+In 1993 the workers needed to rescue the company from the folly of chairman George Willis and president Donald Hastings.
+In 1994 the company returned to profitability, and in 1995 it went public on the NYSE.

+The Lincoln Electric company is the single most studied example at Harvard Business School for its innovative management features; James Finney tied his company's success to his analysis of the biblical Sermon on the Mount.

-The company is headquartered in Euclid, Ohio, and has 44 manufacturing locations, including operations and joint ventures in 19 countries and an international network of distributors and sales offices covering more than 160 countries.
+By the 21st century the company had grown to 44 manufacturing locations, including operations and joint ventures in 19 countries and an international network of distributors and sales offices covering more than 160 countries.

-Lincoln has over 8,500 employees globally, including 3,000 in the United States.
+Lincoln has had over 8,500 employees globally, including 3,000 in the United States.

 In 2005, Lincoln's Electric acquired the Harris Products Group, which is a manufacturer of welding accessories, gas apparatus, and other specialty products.
 The Harris Products Group has manufacturing facilities in Georgia, Ohio, California, Poland, Mexico, Brazil and Italy.

+In 2017 Lincoln Electric acquired the welding business of Air Liquide.

 In 2019, Lincoln announced the acquisition a portion of Worthington Industries, Inc. soldering operations.

+Also in 2019 the company bought additive manufacturing specialist Baker Industries.

 In December 2023, Lincoln Electric unveiled the Velion DC fast electric vehicle charging station.
 A display unit was shown at CES 2024 and featured NACS and CCS1 charging plugs, along with a touchscreen user interface developed using Qt.

+Manganism lawsuit

+A particular disease in welders is known as manganism, and is produced by off-gas.
+Lincoln was named in several lawsuits along with other welding industry companies in the 2000s, but Lincoln was absolved because it had advertised the risk.

 Lincoln Institute of Land Policy

 The Lincoln Institute of Land Policy was established by Lincoln Electric's founder, John C. Lincoln, in 1946, based on his admiration for the work of Henry George.
 Today, the think tank still focuses on promoting "creative approaches to land as a solution to economic, social, and environmental challenges."